almet/markdown-doc/articles/dependency-injection.md

 The DI container is also available as a standalone version.
 You can find the code [on it's mercurial repository](http://bitbucket.org/ametaireau/spiral/).

-The current version of this article is not complete (as of sept.
+The current version of Spiral DI component is not complete (as of sept.
 09) but is in an advanced state. and will be released as of nov.
 09.

 Introduction